 “The Flash” and “Supergirl” — producer Andrew Kreisberg, The CW

 Kreisberg was fired by the network on Nov.
 12, two days after Variety published accounts of alleged sexual harassment made by nearly 20 unnamed women.
 He’s credited with working on The CW’s DC series, including “Arrow,” “The Flash” and “Supergirl.”
-A replacement producer has not yet been announced.

 “The Ranch” — Danny Masterson, Netflix

 Masterson (“That ‘70s Show”) was fired from his role in the Netflix series on Dec.
 5 after sexual assault claims filed by three women.
 The streaming service said in a statement that the actor would be “written out” of the series.

 “Wisdom of the Crowd” — Jeremy Piven, CBS

 “Wisdom of the Crowd” aired its final episode on Jan.
 14, 2018.
 The network announced it had canceled the series on Nov.
 27, 2017, after its lead Piven was accused of sexual assault by actress Anastasia Taneie.
 Taneie told BuzzFeed that Piven had groped her while working on “Entourage.”
 The series had a notably low viewership.

 PBS cut its ties with Rose on Nov.
 21, one day after allegations were brought to light against him.
 The show, which has aired since 1991, was canceled.

 “CBS This Morning” — Charlie Rose, CBS